Staithes

-Staithes (/en/) is a village in North Yorkshire, England, situated by the border between the unitary authorities of North Yorkshire and Redcar and Cleveland.
-The area located on the Redcar and Cleveland side is known as Cowbar.
-Formerly a hub for fishing and mining, Staithes is now a tourist destination in the North York Moors National Park.
+Staithes (/en/) is a village in North Yorkshire, England, by the border between the unitary authorities of North Yorkshire and Redcar and Cleveland.
+The area on the Redcar and Cleveland side is known as Cowbar.
+Formerly a centre of fishing and mining, Staithes is now a tourist destination in the North York Moors National Park.

 It is in the civil parish of Hinderwell.
-From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Borough of Scarborough.
+It is now administered by the unitary North Yorkshire Council.

 History

-The name Staithes derives from Old English and means 'landing-place'.
+The name Staithes derives from Old English and means landing-place.
 It has been suggested that it is so named after being the port for the nearby Seaton Hall and Hinderwell.
 The spelling Steers or Steeas is sometimes used to indicate the traditional local dialect pronunciation //stɪəz//.
 The demonym given to people from the village is "Steerser".

-At the turn of the 20th century, there were 80 full-time fishing boats putting out from Staithes.
-A hundred years later there are still a few part-time fisher men.
+At the turn of the 20th century there were 80 full-time fishing boats putting out from Staithes.
+A hundred years later there are still a few part-time fishermen.
 There is a long tradition of using the coble (a traditional fishing vessel) in Staithes.